 The chapter I enjoyed most was how you, as a boss, are perceived and watched by those that follow you.
 I still remember a certain situation from my past when I had realised that impact.
 I don’t want to think how many times before that insight I had screwed up.
 One thing, I’m not saying that this chapter is the best, the most insightful etc., there are many better ones.

-Other chapters cover how to deal with a crisis, take control and responsibility if things go wrong, how to strive to make a progress, how to cope with stars and rotten apples in a team, how to protect people from pointless tasks or squelch your inner boss (good one!).
+Other chapters cover how to deal with a crisis, take control and responsibility if things go wrong, organizational psychology, how to strive to make a progress, how to cope with stars and rotten apples in a team, how to protect people from pointless tasks or squelch your inner boss (good one!).
 The book finishes with remarks on how to survive in a workplace full of “bass holes” and how to avoid copying such attitudes (which might be totally subconscious).

 Good Boss, Bad Boss: How to Be the Best… and Learn from the Worst